tejom/tejom.github.io/_posts/2016-10-06-containers-from-scratch-pt2-networking.markdown

 This is simple.
 It places veth1 into the network namespace of the child pid.

-main is modified like this
+main is modified like this:

 ``` c
     create_peer();